-12 Best Crypto Wallets for UK Investors 2022
+Best Crypto Wallets for UK Investors in 2024

-Here is a list of the best UK crypto wallets to store your digital assets safely.
-This list was put together by Every Bit Helps and wallets we personally use or have used.
-Some of the wallets are free, however, for more security, we do give some paid options.
+Here is a list of the best crypto wallets for UK crypto investors where you can store your digital assets safely.
+This list was put together by Every Bit Helps and wallets we use or have used.
+Some wallets are free; however, we give some paid options for more security.

 - Ledger Nano X